vygr/ChrysaLisp/docs/EVENT_LOOPS.md

 can't be validated to exist is discarded.

 The Raymarch demo didn't have this problem because it runs once to create the scene display.
-But the Mandelbrot demo also uses a farm and the user CAN restart the calculations for a new position, too zoom in and out, at any point !
+But the Mandelbrot demo also uses a farm and the user CAN restart the calculations for a new position, in order to zoom in and out, at any point !

-The Mandelbrot demo `apps/mandelbrot/app.lisp` has a `(reset)` function defined that recreates the farm, job que and the reply mailbox of the selection in order to safely ignore any `in flight` messages to the old mailbox.
+The Mandelbrot demo `apps/mandelbrot/app.lisp` has a `(reset)` function defined that recreates the farm, job que and the `+select_reply` mailbox of the selection in order to safely ignore any `in flight` messages to the old mailbox.

 ```vdu
 (defun reset ()